GET IN TOUCH

 Limits on Garnishment Amounts

-- Exempt money: Certain income, such as retirement accounts, Social Security, or other exempt compensation, cannot be garnished.
+• Exempt money — Certain income, such as Social Security benefits, retirement accounts, and disability payments, cannot be garnished.
 These exemptions exist to protect vulnerable populations from losing essential support.

-- Bank garnishment example: If exempt money, such as Social Security, is mixed with other income in a bank account, the debtor may need to file a claim to protect it.
+If exempt income such as Social Security is commingled with other funds in a bank account, the debtor may need to file a claim to protect it.
 This process requires court forms and supporting documentation.
+Debtors facing simultaneous wage and bank garnishment should act promptly to ensure exempt funds are properly identified and protected.

 Options to Stop or Reduce Garnishment